-The Wisconsin Blood Lead Screening Recommendations (PDF) were developed based on input from a broad-based advisory committee.
-These guidelines recommend targeted screening of children who are at greatest risk for lead poisoning in all parts of the state other than the cities of Milwaukee and Racine, where universal testing is recommended.
+The Wisconsin Blood Lead Screening Recommendations (PDF) encourage health care providers to test children who are at the greatest risk for lead poisoning.
+In the cities of Milwaukee and Racine, testing for all children is recommended.

 Children living in the cities of Milwaukee and Racine

-- Live in a house built before 1978 with recent or ongoing renovations.
+- They live in a house built before 1978 that’s recently undergone or currently undergoing renovations.

-- Have a sibling or playmate with lead poisoning.
+- They have a sibling or playmate with lead poisoning.

-- Are enrolled in Medicaid or the Women, Infants and Children Nutrition Program (WIC) or are uninsured.
+- They are enrolled in Medicaid or WIC (Special Supplemental Nutrition Program for Women, Infants, and Children), or are uninsured.

-- Have no record of a prior test.
+- They have no record of a prior test.

 Children living outside the cities of Milwaukee and Racine

-- Does the child live in or visit a house built before 1950 (including child care facilities and homes of friends or relatives)?
+- Does the child live in or visit a house built before 1950 (including child care centers and homes of friends or relatives)?

-- Does the child live in or visit a house or building built before 1978 with recent or ongoing renovations (including child care facilities and homes of friends or relatives)?
+- Does the child live in or visit a house or building built before 1978 that’s recently undergone or currently undergoing renovations (including child care centers and homes of friends or relatives)?